How To Sort Array In JavaScript

 console.log(numbers); // Result: 10,100,20,5,50,75

-Result is not what you wanted, because the sort() method sorts the numeric array elements by converting them to strings and since the first character of string “20” comes after the first character of string “100”, that’s why the value 20 is put after the 100.
+The result is not what you wanted, because the sort() method sorts the numeric array elements by converting them to strings, and since the first character of string “20” comes after the first character of string “100”, that’s why the value 20 is put after the 100.

 To overcome this issue you need to pass a compare function.
 Just like this: